Carbon Dioxide, Bicarbonate and Carbonate Ions in Aqueous Solutions at Deep Earth Conditions: Introduction

-First principles molecular dynamics (FPMD) simulations based on density functional theory (DFT) proved valuable to make up for the experimental gap providing a parameter-free estimate of the dielectric constant of supercritical water for pressure up to 10 GPa.\cite{Pan:2013kb} This achievement suggests that a systematic use of FPMD will allow geochemists to extend aqueous geochemical models to a broader range of thermodynamic conditions.
-Furthermore, molecular simulations can provide a direct prediction of the stability domain of aqueous electrolytes at geologically relevant thermodynamic conditions.
-Especially in the cases of anomalous behavior, atomistic insight from FPMD simulations can help to rationalize experimental observations, made possible by the development of techniques to probe liquids at extreme conditions, such as high-pressure Raman\cite{Hawke1974} and NMR.\cite{Pautler:2014ix} FPMD describes accurately the properties of water and ice at high pressure \cite{Schwegler:2000jt,Schwegler:2001ja,Schwegler2008,Goldman:2009kb,Pan:2013kb,Rozsa:2018kv} and it has been employed in the past to study the solvation structure of various aqueous species \cite{Tuckerman2002}, from monoatomic anions and cations,\cite{Todorova2008, Gaiduk2017, Pham2016} to complex molecules of biological importance.\cite{Gaigeot2003} Specifically, FPMD has already been used to resolve the solvation shell of carbon dioxide and the conversion of \COO \ into bicarbonate in high-pH environment,\cite{Leung2007, Zukowski2017} showing that FPMD is able to quantitatively predict free energies of reaction as well as reaction barriers, provided that suitable correction terms are calculated from higher-level gas phase quantum chemical calculations.\cite{Grifoni:2019eu} Using parameter-free FPMD simulations a pioneering work by Pan and Galli\cite{Pan:2016gb} showed that, contrary to conventional models, at Upper Mantle conditions (1000 K and 11 GPa) \COO \ is not the major carbon species, but it transforms into \COOO \ and \HCOOO.
-Intermediate pressures, corresponding to the boundary between the Litosphere and the Upper Mantle were studied to unravel the abundant occurrence of \HHCOOO.
-However, a systematic study of the carbon species in water-rich fluids at these conditions is still lacking, and the effects of the acidity of the solutions remain largely unexplored.
+First principles molecular dynamics (FPMD) simulations, based on density functional theory (DFT), proved valuable to make up for the experimental gap providing a parameter-free estimate of the dielectric constant of supercritical water for pressure up to 10 GPa.\cite{Pan:2013kb} This achievement suggests that a systematic use of FPMD will allow geochemists to extend aqueous geochemical models to a broader range of thermodynamic conditions.
+In addition, recent refinements of the standard Born models of solvation\cite{Nakamura2018,Duan2015} call for a more accurate description of the solvent polarization in the presence of ions, which can be provided by FPMD simulations.
+Ultimately, molecular simulations can provide a direct prediction of the stability domain of aqueous electrolytes at geologically relevant thermodynamic conditions.
+Especially in the cases of anomalous behavior, atomistic insight from FPMD simulations would rationalize experimental observations, made possible by the development of techniques to probe liquids at extreme conditions, such as high-pressure Raman\cite{Hawke1974} and NMR.\cite{Pautler:2014ix}